DavidHe1127/Mr.He_HandBook/DevOps/AWS/Route53/README.md

 You can use it to route traffic to your subdomain i.e `acme.example.com.` See [more](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-routing-traffic-for-subdomains.html#dns-routing-traffic-for-subdomains-new-hosted-zone).

 One benefit with it is to use IAM permissions to restrict who can access hosted zone for subdomain.
-This is not possible with adding records for subdomains in domain hosted zone which is considered another option when routing traffic for subdomain.
+This is not possible with adding records for subdomains in domain hosted zone which is considered another option when dealing with subdomain traffic routing.

 ### Health Check